| The Global SoS Network

 |

+By opening a conduit through which each constituent can channel and then release civic stress, the streamlining of collective intelligence creates teledemocratic communication processes that feature total social inclusion.
+With the proper arrangements, all adult cognizant -literate or illiterate- residents of a country or nation can influence, and ultimately establish, the outcome of public policy for the good of all stakeholders, and of the environment.
 Once constituents have established such processes, then the same constituents, now in their role as workers, will feel more empowered on the job, at work.
-This will translate into workers having more meaningful experiences when carrying out their tasks, thus having stronger feelings for participating in task improvement and task simplification activities.
+This level of job satisfaction will translate into workers having more meaningful experiences when carrying out their tasks, thus having stronger feelings for participating in task improvement and task simplification activities.
 This will result in more horizontal organizations accompanied by more quality and productivity.
 From then on, increased trust in the objectives of management will cause the emergence of unity of purpose at work, the resulting boost in quality and productivity will also boost wages and eventually, the global standard of living.

-The Constraints to Sustainability...
+"The Constraints to Sustainability...

 ...get smaller each time a postal worker delivers a formal reply from a legislator to a constituent.

-"Constituents comprise the world's most powerful social groups, and teledemocratic techniques make self-organized but informal constituent work teams the most versatile social networks.
+Constituents comprise the world's most powerful social groups, and teledemocratic techniques make self-organized but informal constituent work teams the most versatile of next-generation social networks."

-Image: © Trinidad & Tobago Postal Corporation.
+Image: © Trinidad & Tobago Postal Corporation

 |